 What if it’s not hot enough for you to run your air conditioner?

 If you want to keep the door open to let the fresh air inside, but don’t want the bugs following, try a magnetic screen door.
 These mesh doors open with a simple push and automatically seal closed with magnets.
 Your guests can go in and out without bringing pesky insects into your home.
 Bugs and other insects naturally attract to party food.
 Therefore, keep them outside of the home.
 As a result, guests enjoy a comfortable area if there are a lot of bugs around.

 9. Plan Party Platters With the Possible Mess in Mind

 Although we are all careful and can take precautions…accidents happen.

 People bump into one another, plates fall, food splatters all over your kitchen floor or living room carpet.
 At parties, this is hard to avoid.
 But you can lessen the mess by serving easily portable foods.

 Traditionally, the summer kicks off Memorial Day weekend, which means plenty of time to gather with good friends and family.
-We like to host our loved ones and show off our home, so with these safety precautions, you can stress less, enjoy more, and smile rather than cringe when the little ones start making mud pies.
+We like to host our loved ones and show off our home.
+Take some safety precautions and reduce your stress and increase your enjoyment at your next home party.